mcunhap/kubernetes-intro/README.md

 curl: (7) Failed to connect to localhost port 8080 after 5 ms: Couldn't connect to server
 ```

+#### Running a shell inside an existing container

-It is possible to access the shell inside the container that is running yoy application with the following command:
+It is possible to access the shell inside the container that is running your application with the following command:

 ```sh
 docker exec -it my-docker-example /bin/sh